 Besides, Bangkok's Suvarnabhumi Airport is the biggest airport in Southeast Asia and as a central destination receives many arrivals of people who intend to spent also more time in neighbouring countries like Laos, Cambodia, Malaysia and Vietnam instead of Thailand only.
 However, they pass through it and are part of the statistics.
 The statistics also includes those who stay for longer in Thailand and do the 'visa run' to neighbouring countries.
 Every time someone is entering Thailand he/she is counted again.

 By the way: Entrance Fees in Thailand

-When a Westerner want's to enter a local sight, he has to pay at the ticket booth.
+When a Westerner want's to enter a local sight, he has all too often to pay at a ticket booth.
 The fee for a foreigner is written in English.
-It's always, that's a pattern, five times as much as a Thai has to pay to enter the site.
-The price for Thai People is usually written in Thai script- that's not only a certain script for letters, unreadable for most of the foreigners, there is also a Thai script for figures.
+It's always, that's a pattern, five times as much as a Thai has to pay to enter the same site.
+The price for Thai People is usually written in Thai script - that's not only a certain script for letters, unreadable for most of the foreigners, there is also a Thai script for figures.
 Foreigners normally don't realize the difference.
-So, a Thai visitor pays 30 Baht, a foreigner pays 150.
+So, a Thai visitor pays 30 baht, a foreigner pays 150.
 And that add's up, because there are many sights in the country, and those who are interested have to pay all the time again and again.

 Some Westerners frequently argue at this point that, 'of course', Westerners would earn much more money and can afford the price.
-They are first so confident in their economic superiority that it looks ridiculous, and second so brainwashed, that they accept annoyances and injustices of all kind, and that they themselves invent dull justifications for their own discrimination.
+They are first so confident in their economic superiority that it looks ridiculous, and second so brainwashed, that they accept annoyances and injustices of all kind, and invent themselves dull justifications for their own discrimination.